harishmurthy/dca/README.md

 ++Merkle++

 This package is an implementation of merkle tree.
 Refer to wikipedia for details.
 This package is used by other solutions.

+++deploy++

+This is a solution to deploy updates to servers / nodes in the network using heartbeat package and merkle tree package

+++shortner++

+This is a solution to generate unique short url for given url.